-10 Best Places to Camp in the Most Popular National Parks
+The Best Places to Camp in America's Most Popular National Parks

 There's something magical about setting up camp in a national park, surrounded by impressive mountains, wooded forests, or rocky desert landscapes.
 National park camping allows visitors to fully immerse themselves in the natural beauty of our country's most stunning destinations, from the Pacific coastline of Olympic National Park in Washington to the shores of the Atlantic Ocean in Acadia National Park.
 Plus, with options for RV hookups, traditional campgrounds, and backcountry camping, there's something for every level of comfort and experience in national parks across the country.

-Whether you’re crossing the country in an RV on an extended road trip or simply looking for a peaceful place to get away for a long weekend, there’s a campsite for you.
-We’ve rounded up the best campsites in the 10 most popular national parks, but first, there are a few things to know before camping in a national park.
+Whether you're crossing the country in an RV on an extended road trip or simply looking for a peaceful place to get away for a long weekend, there's a campsite for you.
+We've rounded up the best campsites in some of the most popular national parks, but first, there are a few things to know before camping in a national park.

 Related: More national park trip ideas

 National Park Camping Tips

-In order to have the best camping trip possible, you’ll want to plan ahead.
+In order to have the best camping trip possible, you'll want to plan ahead.
 Some campgrounds take reservations, while others operate on a first-come, first-served basis, filling up early in the day.
-Right now, planning is especially important as some campgrounds are in the early stages of reopening and have changed their policies, reducing capacity or limiting reservations to encourage proper social distancing amid the COVID-19 pandemic.
+Right now, planning is especially important as some campgrounds have changed their policies, reducing capacity or limiting reservations to encourage proper social distancing amid the COVID-19 pandemic.
 Always beware of park warnings to stay prepared for any harsh weather or hazardous conditions, research park requirements, and check for facility updates so you know what amenities will be available when you arrive.
 Respect wildlife, safely manage campfires, and follow the seven Leave No Trace principles, too.